Your customers met their payment method of choice

-Your customers met their payment method of choice ....and they lived happily ever after
+Your customers met their payment method of choice ... and lived happily ever after

 A customers’ preferred payment method impacts their buying decision.